sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/limitations.md

 - Calibrating **k** at the front axle is an arbitrary choice.
 Calibrating at the rear would produce a different k and slightly different absolute predictions elsewhere, though the qualitative trend, such as diminishing grip per unit load, would be unchanged.
+- This model has not yet been merged into the nonlinear tire model Pacejka curve.
+  Currently, D is still a single constant per axle in the nonlinear tire model.
+  A future refinement would replace the nonlinear tire model's fixed D with D(N) from this power-law relationship, allowing the full nonlinear curve to respond to changing load rather than only being valid at one fixed load.